github/docs/content/get-started/using-git/getting-changes-from-a-remote-repository.md

 ---
-title: Getting changes from a remote repository
+Title: Getting changes from a remote repository
-intro: You can use common Git commands to access remote repositories.
+Intro: You can use common Git commands to access remote repositories.
-redirect_from:
+Redirect_from:
   - /articles/fetching-a-remote
   - /articles/getting-changes-from-a-remote-repository
   - /github/using-git/getting-changes-from-a-remote-repository